 The tracking information 642 also includes information detailing usage aspects of particular droplet-enabled applications.
-For example, the tracking information 642 includes information as to when (e.g., time and date) links and droplets corresponding to a droplet-enabled application were downloaded to a client computer, how often (number of times) an application was invoked and for how long each time, what application functionality was utilized during a session, how long an application remained active and visible on a client computer's desktop, how often the application was obscured by another application or minimized, and when the links and/or droplets of the droplet-enabled application were deleted or erased from the client computer.
+For example, the tracking information 642 includes information as to when (e.g., time and date) links and droplets corresponding to a droplet-enabled application were downloaded to a client computer, how often (number of times) an application functionality was utilized during a session, how long an application remained active and visible on a client computer's desktop, how often the application was obscured by another application or minimized, and when the links and/or droplets of the droplet-enabled application were deleted or erased from the client computer.

-Generally speaking, a merchant or sponsoring entity of a enabled marketing application (survey) may utilize this tracking information to determine, for example, usage patterns of users or to target promotions to users having a link and a droplet corresponding to the droplet-enabled application (such as a droplet-enabled shopping application having a particular item of inventory) resident on its computer for a predetermined period of time.
+Generally speaking, a merchant or sponsoring entity of a droplet-enabled application or website providing a dropletenabled marketing application (survey) may utilize this tracking information to determine, for example, usage patterns of users or to target promotions to users having a link and a droplet corresponding to the droplet-enabled application (such as a droplet-enabled shopping application having a particular item of inventory) resident on its computer for a predetermined period of time.
 The targeted promotion may, for example, offer a discounted price to move the client toward a decision to purchase the item of inventory.

-Preferably, the tracking information provided to merchants or sponsoring entities is anonymous (e.g., does not address).
+Preferably, the tracking information provided to merchants or sponsoring entities is anonymous (e.g., does not specifically identify a particular user by name or machine address).
 Moreover, the tracking information may be provided in a real-time manner by utilizing the communication protocol and message format discussed above.